SalesConnection/Docusaurus-sc/docs/Adding Users Problem.md

 - **What are the required fields for me to add users to the system?**<br>

-  Name, telephone, email, staff category, account type and colour (pick one to represent the user in the system).
-Note however email is optional if user only uses mobile device.<br><br>
+  Name, telephone, email, staff category, account type and color (pick one to represent the user in the system).<br><br>
+  *Email is optional if the user only uses mobile device.<br><br>

 - **I have added the user to the system, what is the next step?**<br>

   Ask the user to:<br>
-  a.
-Verify his account through a verification email sent from admin@salesconnection.my.
+  1. Verify his account through a verification email sent from admin@salesconnection.my.
 He will receive another email with a password after verification.<br>
-  b.
-Download the Sales Connection app from Google Playstore or App Store.<br>
+  2. Download the Sales Connection app from Google Playstore or App Store.<br>
-  c.
-Log in using the registered phone number, or email address with password.<br>
+  3. Log in using the registered phone number, or email address with a password.<br><br>

-&emsp; *we will only send emails to email addresses that are verified.<br>
+&emsp; *Only email addresses that are verified will be sent.<br>

 </aside>